 It is also possible to access some Business Transaction Management functionality from the Enterprise Manager console.
 See "New Features and Changes" for more information.

 1.2 New Features and Changes

-This section describes the new features added and the changes made since the last release.
+Refer to the Business Transaction Manager Release Notes for information on the new features added and the changes made since the last release.